-- a) All residents and visitors to Beaumont feel safe, secure, and welcome. - Beaumont is a community of choice that is inclusive with a diversity of residents of all ages and stages of life. - c) Beaumont is proud of its rich Indigenous and French heritage, which it celebrates through multicultural festivals, art, and events. - d) Supported by facilities and programs that promote health and wellness and life-long learning, residents of Beaumont of all ages and abilities are healthy and resilient. - e) Beaumont embraces its agricultural heritage and encourages opportunities for all types of urban agriculture.
+- a) All residents and visitors to Beaumont feel safe, secure, and welcome.b) Beaumont is a community of choice - that is inclusive with a diversity of residents of all ages and stages of life. c) Beaumont is proud of its rich - Beaumont is proud of its rich Indigenous and French heritage, which it celebrates through multicultural festivals, art, and events. - d) Supported by facilities and programs that promote health and wellness and life-long learning, residents of Beaumont of all ages and abilities are healthy and resilient. - e) Beaumont embraces its agricultural heritage and encourages opportunities for all types of urban agriculture.